 Alex’s father, Grayson Prior, sat across from him.
 He tapped his phone screen -- which wasn’t illuminated -- at the same speed as Alex was tapping his foot.
 He’d spent much of July finalizing preparations for relocation of his business, Prior’s Hardware Priorities, which was set to re-open up shop in a week.

 Back in February, Alex’s mother, Julia, had encouraged him to try out for a school sport.
 He didn’t really like the idea, but he more so didn’t want to disappoint his mother.
 So when March came, he took a chance with soccer tryouts, and couldn’t believe he’d made the team.
 Around late April, his first game was happening.
-Early that morning, his mother had mumbled something at breakfast that sounded to Alex like, ‘of course’.
-Only his father came.
+Early that morning, his mother had mumbled something at breakfast that sounded to Alex like, ‘of course’, but only his father attended the game.
 To Alex’s surprise, they won, but he opted-out of celebrating with the team and went to the ice cream shop with his father instead.

 When he got home later that night, Wylliam had left for the airport to catch his flight to the Philippines and return to his work.
 Alex’s parents were getting a divorce, and his mother was moving out.
-The next morning around 8 a.m., Grayson was headed off to his car in the garage so he could get to work, and was followed by his son.
+The next morning, Grayson was headed off to his car in the garage to head to work, and was followed by his son.
 Alex had an idea, and some anger to vent, so Grayson let him tag along to the store.
-When they arrived, Grayson gave 60 dollars, and then went off to his office.
+When they arrived, Grayson gave him 60 dollars, and then went off to his office.

 Alex bought a few logs of yew wood, a few pounds of metal, metallic string, dark blue paint, and asked the manager if he could use their hands-on tool room.
-After about two and a half weeks of spending most hours of the day in that room, Aetherius was born.
-He got the name from a history book during his history class one day.
-He didn’t remember what it was affiliated with, but he adored too much to care.
-He quit the soccer team to focus on fine tuning his archery skills.
-For reasons not even he was sure of, he always had a tendency to isolate himself from kids at school, claiming they were not ‘interesting’.
+After about two and a half weeks of spending much of the hours of the days in that room, Aetherius was born.
+Alex had gotten the name from a history book during his history class one day.
+He didn’t remember what the name was affiliated with, but he adored it too much to care.
+He had quit the soccer team to focus on fine tuning his archery skills.

-And now Alex was 17, and he and his father, along with Prior’s Hardware Priorities, were moving to Vancouver.
+And now Alex was 17 years old, and he and his father, along with Prior’s Hardware Priorities, were moving to Vancouver.

 Alex’s foot tapping came to an abrupt stop.
 “Tell me why we’re moving,” he demanded.

 Grayson slowed his phone tapping.
 “I told you, Lex.
-Business is getting slow,” he said.
+Business is getting slow."